Pao v. Kleiner Perkins: Ellen Pao

-Ellen Pao is a Taiwanese-American woman from New Jersey.
+Ellen Pao is a Chinese-American woman from New Jersey.
 She has a bachelor's degree in electrical engineering from Princeton University, a juris doctor from Harvard Law School and an MBA from Harvard Business School.

 From 1994 to 1996, Pao worked as a corporate attorney at Cravath, Swaine & Moore.
 In 1998, Pao worked at WebTV.
-Pao worked at several companies in Silicon Valley including BEA Systems as Senior Director, Corporate Business Development from 2001 until 2005.
+Pao worked at several companies in Silicon Valley including BEA Systems as senior director, Corporate Business Development from 2001 until 2005.

 In 2005 Pao joined Kleiner Perkins as technical chief of staff for John Doerr, a senior partner, a job that required degrees in engineering, law, and business, and experience in enterprise software.
 In 2007 she became a junior investing partner with Ted Schlein as her boss but was eventually passed over for a senior partner position.
 According to Pao, she had the job title of junior partner from her date of hiring and was promised an opportunity to move into an investing role.
 Doerr, who has expressed awareness of the gender gap at venture capital firms, mentored Pao, liberally providing feedback, but, in the end, agreed with the other senior partners who had made negative evaluations of her work at the firm.
 It was Pao's contention that men with similar profiles were, nevertheless, promoted.

 On May 10, 2012, Pao filed a gender discrimination lawsuit against her employer alleging workplace retaliation by a married junior partner, Ajit Nazre, with whom she had an affair.
 She planned to continue working at the firm but left on October 1 claiming that she was terminated.
 Her lawyer said she was fired in retaliation for her lawsuit and the complaint was amended to add that cause of action.

 Pao joined Reddit in 2013 and became interim CEO in November 2014 after Yishan Wong resigned.